Omega 3

 Oftentimes, we see inflammation in a negative light.
 However, inflammation is a natural response that helps the body fight infections and respond to injury.
 If the response continues over long periods of time or becomes chronic, inflammation can then become harmful to the body, even contributing to chronic diseases like cancer and heart disease.
 However, omega 3 can help lower inflammation in the body.
 Omega 3 does this by slowing the production of the proteins that cause inflammation.
 For example, a randomized control trial (RCT) study on the health impacts of omega 3 found a 14% decrease in production of inflammation causing proteins among participants that received an omega 3 capsule compared to those who received a placebo after 12 weeks.
 Several other studies (see here and here) also support the link between greater omega 3 intake and reduced inflammation.

 Even better, omega 3 may be especially helpful for the liver.
-A review of omega 3 effects in people living with NAFLD found that liver fat was significantly reduced when given omega 3.
+A review of omega 3 effects in people living with MASLD found that liver fat was significantly reduced when given omega 3.
 The same review also found significant improvement in patients’ aspartate aminotransferase (AST) levels.
 Another review of omega 3 found promising impact on reducing liver inflammation.

 How can I learn more or get access to healthy foods?